 Why Record Interviews Online?

 You’ve decided you’re going to make an interview video.
 Good call!
-Interview videos are relatively simple from a production standpoint while making engaging content for a variety of purposes, from internal comms (think CEO fireside chat) to external channels (think social media clips with influencers).
+Filming remote interviews are relatively simple from a production standpoint while making engaging content for a variety of purposes, from internal comms (think CEO fireside chat) to external channels (think social media clips with influencers).

 Whether you decide on filming remote interviews versus physically being there will likely depend on what type of video you’re making (i.e. case study vs. video podcast), whether you need B-roll footage, and how you plan to use the actual video (i.e. in an email, for an online event, etc.)